drorm/meteor-sql/Docs.md

 }
 ```

-*Do not use Exception handling to catch SQL errors.*
+*Do not use Exception handling to catch SQL errors.* node.js exceptions don't work correctly.